Academic research on police transparency

 Princeton University Press

-Foundational research on procedural justice showing that perceived fairness and transparency significantly affects public cooperation.
-Secrecy undermines procedural justice.
+Research on procedural justice showing that perceived fairness and transparency affect public cooperation.
+Secrecy directly undermines that perception.

 Key Finding: Public compliance with law depends on perceived fairness; transparency is essential to that perception.